-Fast Radio Bursts Could Be Evidence of Alien Technology Say Harvard Physicists
+Fast Radio Bursts Could Be Evidence Of Alien Technology, Say Harvard Physicists

 “We examine the possibility that Fast Radio Bursts (FRBs) originate from the activity of extragalactic civilizations.
 Our analysis shows that beams used for powering large light sails could yield parameters that are consistent with FRBs.
 The characteristic diameter of the beam emitter is estimated through a combination of energetic and engineering constraints, and both approaches intriguingly yield a similar result which is on the scale of a large rocky planet.”

 Light sails are a photonic propulsion system that use the movement of photons to power them.
-This could be done by using the sun’s rays to harness energy or by using a giant laser propulsion system, which NASA speculate could get us to Mars in just three days, according to Science Alert.
+This could be done by using the sun’s rays to harness energy or by using a giant laser propulsion system, which NASA speculates could get us to Mars in just three days, according to Science Alert.

 Avi Loeb and his team of researchers say that these Fast Radio Bursts may be coming from an alien civilization that could be using a radio transmitter on their planet in order to make traveling by light sails possible for them.
-And although this is only a theory and is written to show that it is a scientific possibility, it will be up to scientists in the future to either prove or disprove the team’s hypothesis.
+And although this is only a theory, and is written to show that it is a scientific possibility, it will be up to scientists in the future to either prove or disprove the team’s hypothesis.

 “We envision a beamer that emits the radio waves as a method of launching a light sail.
 In the same way that a sailboat is pushed by wind, a lightsail is pushed by light and can reach up to the speed of light.
 Although the possibility that FRBs are produced by extragalactic civilizations is more speculative than an astrophysical origin, quantifying the requirements necessary for an artificial origin serves, at the very least, the important purpose of enabling astronomers to rule it out with future data.”